w1bb/quick-scripts/README.md

 ## 🐧 Linux scripts

-All the Windows scripts shall be provided in the [linux](https://github.com/w1bb/quick-scripts/blob/master/linux) directory.
+All the Linux scripts shall be provided in the [linux](https://github.com/w1bb/quick-scripts/blob/master/linux) directory.

 The following made it into my collection: